Kansas UCCJEA

 (1) A visitation schedule made by a court of another state; or

-(a)(2), it shall specify in the order a period that it considers adequate to
+specify in the order a period that it considers adequate to allow the petitioner

-allow the petitioner to obtain an order from a court having jurisdiction under
+to obtain an order from a court having jurisdiction under the criteria specified

 (UCCJEA 305). (a) A child-custody determination issued by a court of another